-Melinda Gainsford-Taylor celebrated years of accolades as an elite sprinter – competing at Olympic and Commonwealth Games and World Championships – before retiring in 2002.
-When she decided to train for her first marathon, she turned to Can Too to get her across the line at Blackmores Sydney Running Festival.
+Melinda Gainsford-Taylor celebrated years of accolades as an elite sprinter – competing at Olympic, Commonwealth Games and World Championships – before retiring in 2002.
+When she decided to train for her first marathon, she turned to Can Too to get her across the line at the Blackmores Sydney Running Festival.

 “Training for a marathon just doesn’t compare to anything I ever did as a sprinter,” Melinda says.
 “I was no more prepared for this kind of distance than your everyday punter training for their first marathon.
 The furthest I’d run while training for competition was a couple of laps of the track.
 Distance running is a totally different ball-game.”